Product Model: Oracle

 Narrowing things down, the Oracle is one heck of a bow sight that comes fully-loaded with a bunch of features, and yet, it's not weighed down coming in at only 17 ounces!
 It's a true win-win situation especially for hunters who need to minimize weight, eliminate carrying extra gear, and reduce any extra movement.

 The zero-glass feature, optional rear sight, and uncluttered field of view take sight picture clarity to a whole new level.
-The Oracle is buzz-worthy and is proving to be well worth the price!
+The Oracle is buzz-worthy, best in its class and is proving to be well worth the price!
+If you where to gift this to the bowhunter in your life, you would become the gifting oracle without a doubt!

 However, some people have issues seeing green LED lights and they might do better off with the red LEDs in the Garmin Xero A1 instead.
 It's in and around the same price range as the Oracle, so it's just as pricey.